 Fausto De Martini started his career freelancing for advertisement companies in Brazil.
 After posting a character, “Marine,” on CGChannel and CGTalk, Fausto was hired by Blizzard Entertainment to be a cinematic modeler and moved to the United States.
 With eight years of experience working at Blizzard and being part of the production of world famous cinematics for games such as World of Warcraft, Starcraft 2 and Diablo 3, Fausto left to pursue his dream of working in art departments as a freelance concept designer and illustrator.
 He has since worked on the 2014 remake of Robocop, Transformers: Age of Extinction and other projects.

-Jack Fulmer has amassed an impressive list of credits and awards, including an Academy Award for his team’s work on The Golden Compass.
-He’s worked on films such as Percy Jackson: Sea of Monsters; Red Dawn; Hop; Alvin and the Chipmunks: Chipwrecked; Night at the Museum; The Chronicles of Narnia: The Lion, the Witch and the Wardrobe; Elektra; Garfield; Garfield: A Tail of Two Kitties and Scooby Doo 2: Monsters Unleashed.
+Jack Fulmer has amassed an impressive list of credits and awards, including an Academy Award for his team’s work on Big Hero 6.
+He’s worked on films such as Frozen Fever (short film), The Golden Compass (Academy Award for Best Achievement in Visual Effects); Percy Jackson: Sea of Monsters; Red Dawn; Hop; Alvin and the Chipmunks: Chipwrecked; Night at the Museum; The Chronicles of Narnia: The Lion, the Witch and the Wardrobe; Elektra; Garfield; Garfield: A Tail of Two Kitties and Scooby Doo 2: Monsters Unleashed.
 His broadcast credits include CSI, CSI: Miami, Crossing Jordan, Buffy the Vampire Slayer, Smallville, Angel and The Dead Zone.
 He also has done commercial work for Cox Broadcasting.
 Jack is a graduate of UCLA and Gnomon.

 As co-founder of Motion Theory, Executive Producer Javier Jimenez brought together directors, animators, visual effects artists, writers, and other artists to form a more personal and agile creative studio.
 Motion Theory has since expanded on that original inspiration and developed into a multi-faceted production company with a unique ability to guide projects from concept to finish.